 Mi Amigo Pedro

 After that we made our way to the main convention center at the end of the promenade for the runners expo and packet pickup.
-Matt had signed me up as "Barefoot Dan" so I was once again able to proudly wear my adopted barefoot nickname during the race.
+(Name deleted) had signed me up as "Barefoot Dan" so I was once again able to proudly wear my adopted barefoot nickname during the race.
 We made our way back up the beachfront area and rested at the hotel until dinnertime.
-Matt and I opted for the "early dinner" which in hind sight may have been a mistake for me.
+(Name deleted) and I opted for the "early dinner" which in hind sight may have been a mistake for me.
 With lunch still only partially digested, here I was shoveling in another round of rice and potatos and this turned out to be the start of my gastro intestinal difficulties (enough said!) over the next 24 hours or so.
 I did sleep fairly well the night before the race and we rose to a nice breakfast spread set up especially for our team at the hotel.
 Oh boy, more food!
 The start time was a leisurely 9am so we made our way to the starting area and did the last minute bag drop.

 My buddy Matt